boginw/P5/report/2 Iteration 1/EV3 Analysis.md

 ** For host communication.

 ### OS Choice
 The choice of OS and programming language for the project is leJOS [@lejos_website] with Java.
-Since 2014 leJOS has had support for webcams [@gloomyandy_webcam_2014] which makes it ideal for this project.
-Also, the group is familiar with Java development, the group will not perform any tests regarding the choice of OS, since leJOS supplies all the desired functionality and familiarity.
+Since 2014 leJOS has had support for webcams [@gloomyandy_webcam_2014] and with the familiarity of Java in the group, this setup makes it ideal for this project.
+The group will not be performing any tests regarding the choice of OS since leJOS supplies all the desired functionality and familiarity.

 ### Test methodology
 For testing both heap- and stack size of the EV3 with LeJOS, the tests will be separated to minimize noise in the measurements.